OneOfEleven/M181-LCR-Meter-Firmware/README.md

 ## Goal
-   Develop custom firmware for the M181 LCR Meter which made/sold by 'JyeTech'.
+   Develop custom firmware for the M181 LCR Meter which is made/sold by 'JyeTech'.

    The makers firmware is somewhat dire (at the time of writing this), it totally ignores any user input (buttons) after about a minute of being powered up.